NotImplementedLife/rubik/README.md

 Got stuck and want to try again?
 There is no such a feature currently.
 Just power off/on your Gameboy/reset your emulator.
 No reward for solving the cube currently.
 Not even a `Well done!` message.
 This will be probably added in one of the next versions.

+There are two game modes :

+- Normal : the program shuffles the cube and you have to solve it;
+- Freestyle : start from an already solved cube and try to experiment things and learn techniques in your own way.

 <b>Game tests are required</b> to assure the mechanics correctitude and reliability (for example, detect and solve a wrong color mapping on cube rotation).
 Preferably by someone who has a bit of experience with solving this little thing.
 (Yeah, you got me: I suck at puzzles and strategy games :) ).
 Help & advice from anyone would be greatly appreciated.

 ## Screenshots